All Episodes

 The judge's ruling had to do with the fact that Obama had unilaterally acted here without engaging in a required public comment period where people could register their objection.

-I need to explain more to this to you because you're thinking otherwise is good strategically, but I've got to take a break because I'm out of time again to be back.
+I need to explain more of this to you because your thinking otherwise is good strategically, but I've got to take a break because I'm out of time again.